 Frequently Asked Questions – Kaminer Heating and Cooling

-Q: After my air conditioner runs for awhile, ice forms on the unit outside and it stops cooling and no air is blowing out of the vents.
+Q: After my air conditioner runs for awhile, ice forms on the unit outside, it stops cooling and no air is blowing out of the vents.
 What could be the problem?

 A: More then likely it’s either low on refrigerant or low on air flow.
 As a Columbia homeowner, you can try replacing your filter and allowing the unit to thaw out.
 If the problem reoccurs, call Morris-Jenkins to schedule service on your system.

 Q: How do I know when my carbon monoxide detector needs to be replaced?

 A: Most store-bought CO detectors have a limited lifespan ‘ usually less than 5 years.
 Many people think they can just plug in their CO detector and forget about it.
 It’s important to understand that all detectors eventually lose their sensory capabilities and must be replaced.
 If your CO detector is a few years old, it’s best to replace it.
 You can also test the detector using a CO test kit available at many retailers.

 Q: How often should I change the standard throw-away 1 filter?

 A: You should change the standard 1″ filter every 6-8 weeks.
 Believe it or not, a filter actually becomes more efficient as it gets dirtier”up to a point.
 After peak efficiency is reached, the efficiency drops again.
 Make sure to inspect the filter and use your own judgement.
 Don’t let the filter get clogged as this can cut down on the efficiency and/or cause damage to the unit.

 A: SEER stands for Seasonal Energy Efficiency Ratio.
 Basically, it tells you how efficiently it converts electricity to cooling comfort.
 The higher the SEER rating, the more efficient the system.
 By federal law all units must be a 13 SEER or higher.